-- 1. The Subrecipient must submit an SF-PPR ("Performance Progress Report"), a "RESTORE Act Status of Performance Report," (standard format provided by Treasury, OMB Approval No. 1505-0250) and an updated "RESTORE Act Milestones Report," (standard format provided by Treasury, OMB Approval No. 1505-0250) on a semi-annual basis for the periods ending March 31 and September 30 (or June 30 and December 31, if instructed by Treasury), or any portion thereof, unless otherwise specified in a Special Award Condition.
-Reports are due no later than 30-15 days following the end of each reporting period, except the final report, which is due 90-60 days following the end of the period of performance. - 2.
-The Subrecipient must submit all performance reports in (a) above, via email to the Finance Manager, through the online grants management system unless otherwise specified by the Consortium in writing, and the Subrecipient must complete these reports according to the following instructions: - 3.
-SF-PPR: In the "performance narrative" attachment (section B of the SF- PPR), the Subrecipient must provide the following information:
+- 1. The Subrecipient must submit an SF-PPR ("Performance Progress Report"),-a "RESTORE Act Status of Performance Report," (standard format provided by Treasury, OMB Approval No. 1505-0250) and an updated "RESTORE Act Milestones Report," (standard format provided by Treasury, OMB Approval No. 1505-0250) on a semi-annual basis for the periods ending March 31 and September 30 (or June 30 and December 31, if instructed by Treasury), or any portion thereof, unless otherwise specified in a Special Award Condition.
+Reports are due no later than 15 days following the end of each reporting period, except the final report, which is due 60 days following the end of the period of performance. - 2.
+The Subrecipient must submit all performance reports in (a) above through the online grants management system unless otherwise specified by the Consortium in writing, and the Subrecipient must complete these reports according to the following-instructionsin the "Performance Report Form" available at: